-Today, Panorama’s participating family ranchers span eight states and hundreds of thousands of acres of USDA Certified Organic grasslands in Northern California, Southern Oregon, Wyoming, Montana, Idaho, North Dakota, South Dakota, Arizona, New Mexico, Nebraska and Colorado.
+Today, Panorama’s participating family ranchers span nine states and over 1 million acres of USDA Certified Organic grasslands in Northern California, Southern Oregon, Wyoming, Montana, Idaho, South Dakota, New Mexico, Nebraska and Colorado.
 Their cattle are raised on lush green pastures that feature a cow’s favorite foods—natural grasses, legumes and range forage.
-Panorama beef is sold to grocery stores in California, Washington, Oregon, Texas, Colorado, Utah, Kansas and New Mexico.
+Panorama’s Organic Grass-Fed Beef is sold at more than 120 Whole Foods Market stores throughout Northern California, the Pacific Northwest, Florida, and Southwest and Panorama Organic Grass-Fed Beef is also sold at Brookshire Brothers in Texas.

 In addition to a steady diet of the foods they were designed by nature to eat, Panorama’s cattle live the way cattle were meant to live.
 They are never implanted with hormones, fed animal byproducts or treated with antibiotics.
 They enjoy room to roam, and graze on grass and forages at their leisure, not according to a schedule.
 Panorama cattle are always treated with respect and handled humanely.